-Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties and the density of development should be similar to that of the existing surrounding residential development.
+Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties and the density of development should have regard to be similar to that of the existing surrounding residential development.
 The site is adjacent to Listed Buildings and development proposals should protect and enhance the setting of these heritage assets.
-A proportion of the site should be retained as provision for semi-natural open space.
-This could be incorporated into multipurpose greenspace and may provide opportunities to create a buffer to aid protection of the setting of nearby heritage assets.
-Early engagement with Severn Trent Water required on connection to water/waste water services.
+Development proposals should secure the provision of publicly accessible formal on-site open space.
+To provide a buffer to and to help protect the setting of heritage assets, this open space should be located to the north west of the site and cover approximately one third of the site area.
+It should include Aa proportion of the site should be retained as provision for semi-natural open space. <a href="which could form part of a larger This could be incorporated into multi-purpose greenspace.and may provide opportunities to create a buffer to aid protection of the setting of nearby heritage assets.
+Early engagement with Severn Trent Water is required on connection to water/waste water services.
 Within Minerals Safeguarding Area - prior consultation required.